 - Tap OK

-By periodically increasing the move goal, you tend to get more steps accounted for on your Apple Watch and over time these small increments help you increase your fitness levels, which you can easily check with the Apple Watch Six-minute walking test scores. ( A hidden metric that provides a wholesome opinion of your overall fitness).
+Over time, these small increments help you improve your fitness levels, which you can quickly check with the Apple Watch Six-minute walking test scores. (a hidden metric that provides a wholesome opinion of your overall fitness).

 Manage the accuracy of reported calories on your Apple Watch

-The total calories and move calories reported by Apple Watch are very accurate but their accuracy is highly dependent on the accuracy of the inputs that you provide.
-This include your age, sex, height and most importantly your weight.
+The total calories and move calories reported by Apple Watch are very accurate, but their accuracy is highly dependent on the accuracy of the inputs that you provide.
+This includes your age, sex, height, and, most importantly, your weight.

 - Tap on ‘Health’